Gilgeous-Alexander's 33 help OKC top short-handed Clippers - WHIZ News

 TIP-INS

-Clippers: Marcus Morris missed the game for personal reasons. … Los Angeles shot 37.8% from the field in the first half. … Former Thunder player Reggie Jackson scored nine points on 4-for-17 shooting. … Kennard was called for a technical with 3:39 remaining.
+Clippers: Shot 37.8% from the field in the first half. … Former Thunder player Reggie Jackson scored nine points on 4-for-17 shooting. … Kennard was called for a technical with 3:39 remaining. … Zubac was the only Clippers starter to score in double figures.

 UP NEXT